Member Contact and Biographical Information

 Austin, TX 78712-1088

 Mary Rose received an A.B. in Psychology from Stanford University and a Ph.D. in social psychology from Duke University.
-Formerly a research fellow at the American Bar Foundation, she is currently an associate professor of sociology and law at the University of Texas at Austin, where she teaches courses on social science and law as well as social psychology and research methods.
-Her research examines lay participation in the legal system and perceptions of justice, and she has written on a variety of topics including the effects of jury selection practices on jury representativeness and citizens'? views of justice, jury trial innovations, civil damage awards, and public views of fairness in sentencing.
+Formerly a research fellow at the American Bar Foundation, she is currently an associate professor of sociology at the University of Texas at Austin, where she teaches courses on social science and law as well as social psychology and research methods.
+Her research examines lay participation in the legal system and perceptions of justice, and she has written on a variety of topics including the effects of jury selection practices on jury representativeness and citizens' views of justice, jury trial innovations, civil damage awards, and public views of fairness in sentencing.
 She is also an investigator on the landmark study of decision making among 50 deliberating juries from Pima County, Arizona.
-She serves on the editorial boards of Law & Human Behavior and Social Psychology Quarterly, and formerly served on the boards of Criminology, Law & Social Inquiry, Law & Society Review and is former trustee of the Law & Society Association.
-In 2005, her research on the peremptory challenge was cited in the U.S. Supreme Court decision, Miller-el v.
-Dretke (Breyer, J., concurring), Exxon Shipping Co. v.
+She serves on the editorial boards of Law & Human Behavior and Social Psychology Quarterly, and formerly served on the boards of Criminology, Law & Social Inquiry, Law & Society Review; she is former trustee of the Law & Society Association.
+Her research has been cited in three U.S. Supreme Court decisions: Miller-el v.
+Dretke (2005; Breyer, J., concurring), Exxon Shipping Co. v.
 Baker (2008), and Ramos v.
 Louisiana (2020).

 Professor and Graduate Director of Psychology

 4700 Keele Street